zchuning/latco/README.md

 ## Code structure
 - `latco.py` contains the LatCo agent.
 It inherits `planning_agent`.
 - `planners/gn_solver.py` is a Gauss-Newton optimizer which leverages the block-tridiagonal structure of the Jacobian to speed up computation.
-This optimizer is adapted from the following repository: TODO.
+This file is currently unavailable as it is going through the open-sourcing process.
+It will be available shortly.
 - `envs/sparse_metaworld.py` is the wrapper for the Sparse MetaWorld benchmark.
 The benchmark itself is a submodule `metaworldv2`.
 - `base_agent.py` is a barebone agent with an RSSM model, modified from the Dreamer agent. `planning_agent.py` inherits `base_agent` and is inherited by all methods in `planners`.
 - `platco.py` contains the Gaussian LatCo agent.
 It inherits `planning_agent`.